Preparing and Submitting Your Thesis or Dissertation

 Before proceeding, please review the Steps to Graduation, as the graduation process generally begins the semester before you intend to graduate.
 You must have successfully completed your final examination and any required revisions before you can submit your thesis or dissertation to the Graduate School.
 We suggest that you schedule and hold your defense as early as possible in the semester of graduation.

 The Graduate School has a handbook, Formatting Electronic Theses and Dissertations, which provides instructions for preparing, formatting, and submitting your document.
 You will need to prepare your document according to these instructions.
-Sample pages and a LaTeX template are included for you to consult.
 Instructions are also available on our website on how to convert your thesis or dissertation into .PDF format.

 When you are ready to prepare your manuscript for submission, complete the following steps in order.

-4. You will need to decide whether you would like to release your document to the public upon final approval or restrict access to your document.
-Theses and dissertations can be restricted for either one year or seven years with no approval required.
+- You will need to decide whether you would like to release your document to the public upon final approval or restrict access to your document.
+Theses and dissertations can initially be restricted for one year, three years, or seven years with no approval required.
 Upon your document restriction's expiration, your document will automatically become publicly available for download in Digital Commons.
-If you would like to request an extension on a current restriction, please complete this form and send it to email@example.com.
-Please be aware that there are no restrictions available for more than seven years.
+If you would like to request an extension on a current restriction, please send a request to email@example.com that includes the Digital Commons URL of your document.
+Please be aware that extensions are awarded in seven-year increments, and that documents cannot remain restricted for longer than 21 years from the time of their submission.

 The Digital Commons Process